How to travel from London to Oxford

 FAQs

-There are 2 travel options from London to Oxford: train or bus.
+There are 2 options to travel between London and Oxford including taking a train and bus.

-The fastest way to get to Oxford from London is by train with an average travel time of 47 min.
+The fastest way to travel from London to Oxford is by train with an average journey time of 50m.

 Other travel options to Oxford take longer:

-The distance is approximately 51 miles (82 km) from London to Oxford.
+The distance from London to Oxford is approximately 51 miles (83 km).

 The average frequency per day from London to Oxford is:

-However, we recommend checking specific travel dates for your route between London and Oxford as scheduled services by train or bus can vary by season or day of the week.
+However, we recommend checking specific travel dates for your route between London and Oxford as scheduled services by train and bus can vary by season or day of the week.

-These are the most popular departure and arrival points when traveling from London to Oxford:
+These are the most popular departure and arrival points from London to Oxford:

-• Most travelers board their bus from London, Victoria Coach Station and arrive in Oxford, Gloucester Green Bus Station.
+• Buses mostly depart from London, Victoria Coach Station and arrive in Oxford, Gloucester Green Bus Station.

 Yes, there are direct services available from London to Oxford with the following travel companies: